circuitdao/docs/docs/intro.md

 ### Getting Started

-Circuit is live on testnet11.
+Circuit is live on Chia mainnet.
 Head over to the [Getting Started](./category/getting-started) guide to dive right in!

 The [User Guide](./category/user-guide) provides an overview of protocol functionality and terminology.